 Set the bag containing the banana in the area where you notice the most flies.

 I usually do this in the evening before going to bed.

 You may need to fiddle with the bag a bit to make sure it is going to stay open.
-I find if you just fold the end of the bag by rolling it once or twice you can keep the bag open easier.
+I find if you just fold the end of the bag by rolling it once or twice, you can keep the bag open more easily.

-Once you get the bag opened, set it up in a high-traffic location, loaded with a piece or two of ripe banana, and let it sit overnight.
+Once you open the bag, set it up in a high-traffic location, loaded with a piece or two of ripe banana, and let it sit overnight.

-In the morning carefully close the end of the bag and twist it tight and tie into a knot.
+In the morning, carefully close the end of the bag, twist it tight, and tie it into a knot.
 Do not move the bag at all before closing it up.
-Those little flies are quick and you want to catch just as many as you can.
+Those little flies are quick, and you want to catch just as many as you can.